 They are overwhelmed and stressed.
-It’s been a difficult year and getting used to this new normal has not been easy.
-It’s human nature to be social and close proximity to communicate and interact.
+It’s been a difficult year, and getting used to this new normal has not been easy.
 But when all of humanity is fighting for survival by battling emotional and physical stress alongside financial struggles in their day-to-day livelihoods, how are we supposed to keep up in our professional lives?
 The answer to this question has two parts.
 First is the evolution of customer success and how we now interact with our customers.
 Second is the evolution of customer success in how we operate internally with our employees and business dynamics.

-- “Firstly, most consumers are exhibiting a strong tendency to continue shifting their spending to essentials such as groceries, household supplies, home entertainment while cutting back on most discretionary categories such as clothing, travel, consumer electronics.
+- “Most consumers are exhibiting a strong tendency to continue shifting their spending to essentials such as groceries, household supplies, and home entertainment while cutting back on most discretionary categories such as clothing, travel, and consumer electronics.
 This shift in consumers’ purchasing behavior to value-based purchasing has changed the very supply and demand of most commonly bought goods.

-- Secondly, most consumers are shifting online.
+- Most consumers are shifting online.
 This can be observed in the food and household categories which have seen an average of over 30 percent growth in online customer base across the world.

-- And lastly, there has also been a shock to loyalty.
+- There has also been a shock to loyalty.
 The tendency of customers to try out new brands in a time period where their normal purchasing pattern is disrupted can either be a disaster or a golden opportunity for brands.
 Today, customers prioritize value.
 The higher the value a product gives them, the greater the chance that they will stay with a new brand.”